-The Flint Kids Fund upcoming application deadline is March 1.
+The Flint Kids Fund upcoming application deadline is September 1.
 The Flint Kids Fund will make grants in this round to support projects impacting: improved access to a medical home and a child health team for all children to ensure, in part, all children are provided with robust developmental assessments and support, increases in family, social and emotional support, and parenting skills, and special projects.
 View the request the proposals here.

 Lead Exposure and Flint Kids

 Learn about the purpose and campaign goals of the Flint Kids Fund.

 Donating to the Flint Kids Fund is the single-most important action you can take to ensure long-term change for the better in response to our water recovery efforts.
 We know the needs of Flint children, particularly those most vulnerable – children ages 0-8 – are ongoing and long-term.
 When you make a donation to the Flint Kids Fund, you can be assured that your gift will be used for the long-term health and development needs of Flint children.
 Thank you for supporting efforts to mitigate the toxic stress on children and families created by this crisis.

 You may give online.
 If mailing a gift, make checks or money orders payable to Foundation for Flint, and mention Flint Kids Fund in your correspondence.

 Foundation for Flint

 500 S. Saginaw Street, Suite 200